 The information related to the Spirit Airlines World MasterCard® Credit Card has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Citi is an advertising partner.

 The Spirit Airlines World MasterCard® Credit Card from Bank of America fails to impress.
-With a measly 1% rewards rate, and a $59 annual fee (waived year 1), it becomes hard to justify keeping this card in your wallet, when a good cash back credit card can provide you with far better savings overall.
+With a measly 1% rewards rate, and a $0 Intro Annual Fee for the first year then $59, it becomes hard to justify keeping this card in your wallet, when a good cash back credit card can provide you with far better savings overall.